 Out of around 16,000 People Groups on earth, almost 7,000 have very little or no witness to Christ (see Joshua Project).
 These are called the "Unreached People Groups" (UPGs).

 In order to complete Jesus’ Great Commission, Christians will have to have made disciples among each of these UPGs.
 The topic of UPGs is covered extensively in the first module of our “The Bible and Missions” course.

 The importance of other lost individuals

-The fact that we focus on training Christians to help reach the UPGs / LRPs, does not mean we don’t care about other lost people.
+The fact that we focus on training Christians to help reach the UPGs, does not mean we don’t care about other lost people.
 Quite the opposite.
 After all, the Lord does not want anyone to perish, but would prefer for everyone to come to repentance (2 Pet 3:9).

 There is an essential difference between individuals of a UPG and lost individuals who live among Christians.
 The lost people who live among Christians will presumably have a chance to hear the good news from their neighbours in their lifetime.
-Individuals living in a UPG will never hear the gospel, unless Christians cross into their culture to take the good news to them.
+Individuals living in a UPG will never hear the gospel, unless Christians intentionally take the step of obedience to overcome the barriers of language and culture in order to take the good news to them.